niftools/blender_niftools_addon/docs/user/features/index.rst

 All features of our Blender plugin are described here.

-If in need of a guide to make sure your model is complete please visit the :ref:`workflow page <workflow>`.
+If in need of a guide to make sure your model is complete please visit the :ref:`workflow page <user-workflow>`.

 .. warning::
    Please note that some are still being ported from Blender 2.49b and are marked appropriately.